FortechRomania/js-team-showcase/how-we-work/security/qa-security-checklist.md

 To avoid this we to check if the following are in place:
 * Multi-factor authentication (MFA) - prevents automated, credential stuffing, brute force and stolen credential reuse attacks.
 E.g. gmail, internet banking apps.
 * The principle of least privilege - allows an user to access only the user's dedicated content; the rest should be denied.
+Use `curl -kis http://website.com/notsupposetosee/` to verify.
 * JWT (JSON Web Tokens) - read more on this [link](https://jwt.io/).
 Check if it is added to your application.
 * Weak-password checks ( test new or changed passwords against a list of the top [10000 worst passwords](https://github.com/danielmiessler/SecLists/tree/master/Passwords) ).
 * No default, weak, or well-known passwords, such as "Password1" or "admin/admin".